-A cisco router is a network equipment that forwards packets into networks.
+A Cisco router is a network equipment that forwards packets into networks.
 Routers perform the traffic directional functions on the network. packets sent through the network, like an a web page or email, is within the type of data packets.
-A packet is usually forwarded from one router to other router through the networks that represent an internetwork til it reaches its destination node.
+A packet is usually forwarded from one router to other router through the networks that represent an internetwork till it reaches its destination node.

 Cisco router provides network for the WAN, LAN, and cloud. routers include advanced analytics, application optimization, automated provisioning, and integrated security to deliver a complete, proven solution.
 A router is connected to two or a lot packet lines from totally different IP networks.

 once a data packet comes in on one of the lines, the router reads the network address info in the packet header to determine the last destination.
 Then, using information in its routing table or routing policy, it directs the packet to the consecutive network on its journey.